Josip Bratulić

-Josip Bratulić (born 2 February 1939) is a Croatian philologist and a historian of literature and culture.
+Josip Bratulić (born 2 February 1939) is a Croatian philologist, historian of literature and culture, and academic.

 He was born in Sveti Petar u Šumi.
 He attended a gymnasium in Pazin, graduating in Croatian studies and comparative literature at the Faculty of Philosophy in Zagreb.
 At the same university he received his master's degree and a doctorate, with a thesis on Croatian Glagolism.
 He worked as an assistant and research associate at the Old Church Slavonic Institute in Zagreb, and since 1977 he has been teaching a course on Old Croatian literature at the Zagreb Faculty of Philosophy.
 He served as a dean in the period 1991-1993, and since 2000 he has been a regular member of the Croatian Academy of Sciences and Arts.

 Bratulić participated in the preparation of a large number of cultural and scientific events, such as the exhibition Pisana riječ u Hrvatskoj ("The Written Word in Croatia"), and the development of the ethnopark Glagolitic Alley Roč–Hum together with Želimir Janeš.
-In the period 1996-2002. he served as the president of Matica hrvatska.
+In the period 1996-2002 he served as the president of Matica hrvatska.
 His scientific interest is Croatian and Slavic Middle Ages, Croatian Glagolitism, Croatian pre-revival literature and the Croatian cultural peculiarities on the Istrian territory.

 Works

+Among many authored books, contributions, transliterations, translations, editing: